JSON Schema Validation for Tokens

 Validation Pipeline Implementation

-Automated validation executes as a pre-merge gate in continuous integration environments.
+Automated validation executes as a pre-merge gate in CI.
 The pipeline ingests raw token JSON, validates against the master schema using Ajv, and generates structured error reports.
 Failed validations block pull requests and surface precise line-level diagnostics.
-This workflow integrates seamlessly with Design-to-Code Sync Workflows to prevent schema drift between Figma exports and repository state.
+This workflow integrates seamlessly with design-to-code sync automation to prevent schema drift between Figma exports and repository state.

 name: Token Validation Pipeline